ivaramme/Bitacora/README.md

 `API_PORT` is used to specify the port to listen for HTTP calls to interact with the service.

-`NODENAME` is used in case you want to specify the name of the node or IP used by other nodes in the cluster to request daa
+`NODENAME` is used in case you want to specify the name of the node or IP used by other nodes in the cluster to request data

+# Docker Support:

+Support for a Docker image to execute the app is provided.

+### Instructions
+After you run `mvn clean package`, build a new Docker image by executing `docker build -t bitacora`.

+To run a docker container with the app embedded execute: `docker run -e "ZOOKEEPER_HOSTS=<YOUR_ZOOKEEPER_HOSTS>" -e "BROKER_LIST=<YOUR_KAFKA_SERVERS>" -d bitacora`.

+The docker base image is included in the repo, located inside: `src/main/docker/Dockerfile`.
+More information about Docker [here|https://www.docker.com/toolbox].

 # Web API (very limited right now):